lewis-weinberger/haunt-website/posts/rust_funny.md

 summary: Rust jokes
 ---

-A small collection of [Rust-lang](https://www.rust-lang.org/) jokes, sadly none of which I can claim credit for creating*:
+A small collection of [Rust-lang](https://www.rust-lang.org/) jokes, mostly found in *Quote of the Week* on [users.rust-lang.org](https://users.rust-lang.org/t/twir-quote-of-the-week/).

 ```
 Failure is not an Option<T>, it's a Result<T,E>.